 Ok, I’m super excited to share this app that I somehow just learned about, despite it being around for years!

 Each delivery has a “Traveler Fee” which is what you make money off of.
 This fee is totally negotiable and, just like a tip, it’s based on the total order amount.
 Higher priced items mean a higher traveler fee.
-I’ve seen delivery fees up to $80 and even higher just from scrolling through the requests today!
+I’ve seen delivery fees up to $80 or more just from scrolling through the requests today!

 Why Use the Grabr App?

-Grabr does a few things that I think make it worth using.
+The Grabr App does a few things that I think make it worth using.

 First of all, it connects you to all of the people who want goods from your home country.